wellcomecollection/docs/rfcs/046-transitive-sierra-hierarchies/README.md

 ## Proposed Solution

-A new stage, operating on works-merged, triggered by the Router on encountering a document with a collectionPath and a sourceIdentifier with an identifierType of sierra-system-number.
+A new stage, operating on works-merged (both read and write), triggered by the Router on encountering a document with a collectionPath and a sourceIdentifier with an identifierType of sierra-system-number.

 The new stage will:

 * Take the first and last segments of the path
-  * e.g. given a path, root/branch/leaf - it will use root, and leaf.
+  * e.g. given a path, `root/branch/leaf` - it will use `root`, and `leaf`.
 * Run a wildcard search for records whose last segment matches the first segment of this record.
-  *  e.g. */root
+  * e.g. `*/root`
-  * This should only match one record, if there are more, this is an error in the data.
+  * This should only match one record, if there are more, log an error and do nothing.
 * Replace the first segment in this record with the collectionPath of that record.
 * Run a term search for records with a collectionPath matching the last segment
-  * collectionPath is a path_hierarchy, so in the example above, this will match any records with a path that start with _leaf_
+  * collectionPath is a path_hierarchy, so in the example above, this will match any records with a path that start with `leaf`
 * Replace the first segment in those collectionPath, with this record's collectionPath
-  * e.g. a path leaf/1/2 would become root/branch/leaf/1/2
+  * e.g. a path `leaf/1/2` would become `root/branch/leaf/1/2`

 ## Other Candidate Solutions